Worship Is Creative

 – The Urantia Book

-Worship is often identified with monotheistic religions, but even nontheistic religions carry an element of worship.
-Buddhism is one of these and a Buddhist goal, apart from enlightenment, is to be one with the universe, or one with Tao.
+Worship is usually identified with monotheistic religions, but other religions often carry an element of worship.
+The Buddhist objective, for instance, is to be enlightened and become one with the universe, or one with Tao.
 In principle, this is similar to worship because, as many Buddhist prayers make clear, it includes an adoration of the perfect Buddha and his supreme ways.

 Worship is the act of a part identifying itself with the Whole; the finite with the Infinite.
 143:7.8